DwayneDibley/SimpleWeb/README.md

 `{:ok, pid} = SimpleWebServer.start()`

-it will server on localhost:8080 from ./htdocs.
+it will serve on localhost:8080 from ./htdocs.

 This can be configured, see server_config.ex for details.